The Info You’re After

 What exactly will I have to buy to make this work?

-A detailed parts list with model numbers is available upon request.
+A parts list with model numbers is available on the product page.
 In general terms, you can expected to need:

 LS wiring harness